sven42/angular12-webpack5-svg-problem/README.md

 I filed an [issue](https://github.com/angular/angular-cli/issues/21738) which was closed as working as intended and a known breaking change.

-## Questions
+## Solution
-- As this is not an Angular bug
+- As this is not an Angular bug you need to
-  - how can I configure additional loaders for webpack 5?
+  - configure additional loaders for webpack 5
-    - natively
     - [ngx-build-plus](https://github.com/manfredsteyer/ngx-build-plus) (as suggested in my [Github Issue](https://github.com/angular/angular-cli/issues/21738#issuecomment-918056358))
+      - tried and failed in separate branch
     - [angular-builders custom-webpack](https://github.com/just-jeb/angular-builders)
+      - succeeded
-  - how can the root cause of problem be fixed, that the dependency to the react component @jupyterlab/ui-components [is importing SVG files as if they were ECMA modules](https://github.com/jupyterlab/jupyterlab/blob/7c5092e0d8d5d8e7fc2d1e51f8e4f9258d49922d/packages/ui-components/src/icon/iconimports.ts)?
+  - or fix the root cause of the problem, that the dependency to the react component @jupyterlab/ui-components [is importing SVG files as if they were ECMA modules](https://github.com/jupyterlab/jupyterlab/blob/7c5092e0d8d5d8e7fc2d1e51f8e4f9258d49922d/packages/ui-components/src/icon/iconimports.ts)?
+    - to be done

 ## Steps to reproduce the error
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.5 and later updated to Angular 12.2.9